Akaere-NetWorks/whois/README.md

 - Intelligent format detection and colorization for RIPE and BGP.tools formats
 - Custom port number support
 - Verbose output mode
+- **NEW:** Support for specifying the default WHOIS server via environment variable

 ## How It Works